 to render the output.
 Then, I would preview the changes in my web browser by

 I do still like this method for certain things, such as seeing how CSS is going to look in Firefox.
-It’s nice to have a completely local, browsable copy of my website.1 However, for quickly ascertaining whether the output for an article is good or not, or to look over one or two articles, this is totally overkill!
+It’s nice to have a completely local, browsable copy of my website.1 However, for quickly ascertaining whether the output for an article is good or not, this is totally overkill!

 This is where